o-RDS/o-rds-website/src/content/docs/admin-dashboard/The Survey Builder/survey-update.md

 ## Survey configuration

 Each survey has its own configuration file.
 The survey builder and live survey both use this to build and edit surveys.
 The survey builder utilizes React context and a reducer in order to easily update portions of the survey.
-Without the reducer you would have to write specific code for each setting to be change and then pass it up through several components just to ensure the survey builder is updating in realtime and the configuration is being accurately updated.
+Without the reducer, you would have to write specific code for each setting to be changed and then pass it up through several components just to ensure the survey builder is updating in realtime and the configuration is being accurately updated.
 This documentation describes the best practices for utilizing the updater.

 ## Understanding the Updater